How does this medication work? What will it do for me?

 Who should NOT take this medication?

-- is allergic to levodopa, carbidopa, or to any of the ingredients of the medication
+- are allergic to levodopa, carbidopa, or any ingredients of the medication

 - cannot take sympathomimetic amines (e.g., epinephrine, norepinephrine)

-- has suspicious undiagnosed skin lesions or a history of melanoma
+- have suspicious undiagnosed skin lesions or a history of melanoma

 - loss of appetite